 On January 14th and 15th, I visited the Washington DC Travel and Adventure Show for the first time.
 It was such a fun weekend and perfect for those looking for ideas/wanting to book their next vacation.
 The Show was held at the Walter E. Washington Convention Center.
 Check their schedule to see the dates for other cities including SF/Bay Area, Los Angeles, San Diego, Denver, Philadelphia, Dallas, and Chicago.
 The dates for the DC Show next year are set for January 20-21, 2018.

-Disclaimer: I received free entry to the Washington DC Travel and Adventure Show in exchange for coverage.
+Disclosure: I received free entry to the Washington DC Travel and Adventure Show in exchange for coverage.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 The keynote speakers this year were Samantha Brown, Peter Greenberg, Pauline Frommer, Jack Maxwell, and Patricia Schultz.

 - Peter Greenberg, Emmy Award-Winning Investigative Reporter and Producer and CBS News Travel Editor, discussed Travel in a Time of Disruption.

 - Samantha Brown, Travel Channel Host, talked about Travel Smart: Lessons Learned from a Life Lived on the Road.